gemseo/gemseo/doc_src/software/installation.rst

 *********************

 Install the full features
-in an anaconda environment named *gemseo* for python 3.9 with
+in an anaconda environment named *gemseo* for Python 3.9 with

 .. code-block:: console